-Two billion people suffer from moderate or severe food insecurity, meaning they are hungry or at risk of hunger and are therefore forced to compromise the quality and quantity of their diets or miss meals entirely.1 After decades of steady decline, the prevalence of undernourishment has remained steady at around 11 percent of the world’s population since 2015.
-Yet the absolute number of hungry people is rising, particularly in Africa, Latin America and the Caribbean, and Western Asia.2 Globally, an estimated 820 million people—one in nine—go hungry.3 Without intervention, the lives of those who are hungry and malnourished are stripped of their potential.
-Their health, employability, and labor productivity all suffer.
+Globally, an estimated 690 million people go hungry, an increase of 10 million in one year and almost 60 million in five.1 Two billion people suffer from moderate or severe food insecurity, meaning they are hungry or at risk of hunger and are therefore forced to compromise their diet quality and quantity or miss meals entirely.2 Without intervention, the lives of those who are hungry and malnourished are stripped of their potential.
+Their health, employability, and productivity all suffer.

 Paradoxically, while millions suffer from hunger, more than enough food is currently produced in the world to feed everyone.
-Despite enormous gains in agricultural productivity and improvements throughout food systems in the past decades, one-third of all food produced globally is lost or wasted, about 1.3 billion tons.7 FLW isn’t simply calories denied to impoverished people who could be fed, but a massive misuse of natural resources, including land, water, and energy.
-The cost estimates of FLW are also huge: US$680 billion in industrialized countries and US$310 billion in developing countries.8
+Despite enormous gains in agricultural productivity, efficiencies, and improvements throughout food systems over the past decades, one-third of all food produced globally is lost or wasted, about 1.6 billion tonnes.6